Hugo-Hattori/Process_Automation_One_Page_Report/README.md

-# RPA One Page Report
+# Process Automation One Page Report

 ## Project Scenario Description
 <p>Working in a chain of clothing stores with over 25 outlets in Brazil.
 Every morning